Ludwik Abramowicz (1879–1939): Prewar activity

-Wartime period (1914-1920)
+World War I (1914–1918)

 Abramowicz left Przegląd Wileński in February 1914.
-The paper noted his departure only briefly, reporting that he was moving to the “broader Warsaw arena.”
+The paper noted his departure only briefly, reporting that he was moving to the "broader Warsaw arena."
 Financial difficulties, which had plagued him throughout his work on the weekly, ultimately forced him to resign.
 Early that year he settled in Warsaw, where he continued his journalistic activity and became involved with circles advocating Polish independence.

 In Warsaw, he briefly headed the newspaper Strażnica (Watchtower), but censorship intervened after only two issues.
 Both were confiscated, and the paper was subsequently banned.
 In its first issue, Abramowicz published an article on the Belarusian movement, which also explored the origins of the national idea and its significance for Lithuanian Poles.
 After the suppression of Strażnica, Abramowicz did not remain idle: on the eve of the First World War, he succeeded Wincenty Rzymowski as editor of the Warsaw daily Prawda (Truth).

 During the war, Abramowicz was active in pro-independence circles.
 He belonged to the clandestine Union of Patriots, co-founded the Association of Independence Organizations, and edited the underground biweekly Wiadomości Wojenne.
 He even travelled to Vilnius via Vienna and Bucharest to investigate the mood among Lithuanian Poles, and they eventual support for the pro-independence efforts.'

 He was also among the initiators of the Grand Duchy of Lithuania Circle in Warsaw, where members debated the future of the Grand Duchy and the Kingdom of Poland in the event of a German victory.
 Abramowicz consistently upheld the principle of the indivisibility of the Belarusian–Lithuanian lands.
 At the same time, he was active in the League of Polish Statehood, an organization that oriented its independence strategy toward Austria-Hungary.
 He served as its secretary and edited the revived Strażnica.
 In this way, he played an active role in the process of restoring Polish statehood.
-Yet alongside these activities, he remained a proponent of the statehood of Greater Lithuania, envisaging its relations with Poland in the form of a federative union.
+Yet alongside these activities, he remained a proponent of the statehood of Greater Lithuania, envisaging its relations with Poland in the form of a federative union.'